 Our Listening Friends are pharmacists who volunteer to offer a listening ear to pharmacists, trainees, and students who are experiencing difficulty relating to the workplace or their studies.
 This service provides callers with the opportunity to talk anonymously and in confidence to a pharmacist about any stresses they are facing in their work or studies.

 We provide direct psychological support for those who are experiencing mental health issues.
 You can access counselling sessions via phone, Zoom or for those within travelling distance to Altrincham, face to face.

 Anxiety UK is a national charity offering support to those affected by anxiety disorders.
 Call their helpline on 03444 775 774, or contact them via live chat.
 For further information, see the Anxiety UK website.

 Mind provide advice and support to anybody who is living with a mental health condition.
 The services it offers include talking therapies and peer support.
 Call their helpline on 0300 123 3393, or contact them via live chat.
 For further information, see the Mind website.

 No Panic is a charity which helps people who suffer from panic attacks and other anxiety related disorders.
 The services they offer include advice and support including help for people coming off tranquillisers, step-by-step written recovery programmes and self-help cognitive behaviour therapy.
 For further information, call their helpline on 0844 967 4848 or see the No Panic website.

 The term ‘talking therapy’ covers all the psychological therapies that involve a person talking to a counsellor or therapist about their problems.
 According to the NHS, for some problems and conditions, one type of talking therapy may be better than another.
 Equally, different talking therapies also suit different people.
 For further information on talking therapy, see the NHS Choices website.
-At Pharmacist Support, we are able to support pharmacists, trainees, and students with six sessions of funded counselling.

 This page was last reviewed on 23 July 2021.